Truth About Bar Soap And Germs

 Are there germs on bar soap?

 Not all is lost, though.
-Washing the bar soap thoroughly with water drastically diminishes risk of bacteria surviving on the soap.
-It is also recommended to wash the container in which the bar soap is kept often to keep the goo from developing.
+Washing the bar soap thoroughly with water drastically diminishes the risk of bacteria surviving on the soap.
+It is also recommended to wash the container where the bar soap is kept often to keep the goo from developing.
+Truth About Bar Soap And Germs.
+It is very important to know about it.

 Is it hygienic to share bar soap?